KTamas03/CryptoClustering/README.md

 ## CryptoClustering
 **Module 19 Challenge - Unsupervised Machine Learning**

-In this scenario, Python and unsupervised machine learning were employed to predict whether cryptocurrencies are impacted by changes in prices over a 24-hour or 7-day period.
-All the work was carried out within a Jupyter Notebook.
+In this scenario, I used Python and unsupervised machine learning to predict whether cryptocurrencies are influenced by changes in prices over a 24-hour or 7-day period.
+I performed all the work within a Jupyter Notebook.

 **Repository Folders and Contents:**